7 Things You Can Do to Protect a Marriage During Crisis

 This means that your fights, disagreements, or crisis peaks happen in your home as well.

-When you're trying to overcome a crisis and work on it with your partner, it's a good idea to change your environment.
+When you're trying to overcome a marriage crisis and work on it with your partner, it's a good idea to change your environment.
 Leave your home and move your conversations elsewhere:

 A walk along the riverside